Skip to main content

 Standalone layout stylesheet

 Default layout styles (flex direction, alignment, spacing, etc.) are now available as a standalone stylesheet query-builder-layout.css/.scss.
-The default stylesheet, query-builder.css/.scss, contains the layout styles along with the more aesthetic styles like colors and border styles.
-The effective styles—both layout and aesthetic—of the default stylesheet have not changed from version 6.
+The default stylesheet, query-builder.css/.scss, contains the layout styles along with the more decorative styles like colors and border styles.
+The effective styles—both layout and decorative—of the default stylesheet have not changed from version 6.

 Field data passed to get* callbacks